anguyen120/Sportiza/README.md

 **Before running, make sure to be connected to TamuLink through on-campus Wi-Fi or VPN.
 The database is only accessible from TamuLink.**

 1. After launching Sportiza, select the preferred component.
-2. (Optionally) Populate the form to filter components.
+2. (Optional) Populate the form to filter components.
 3. Submit form.
 4. View table.
 5. Select row in table for further details.